 These projects are not under the ASTP program.

-Preventing transformer failures caused by Silver Sulphide by the University of Queensland (on-going)
+Preventing transformer failures caused by Silver Sulphide by the University of Queensland (Completed)

 To investigate the use of dielectric response methods to detect the presence of insoluble silver sulphide particles in the transformer oil.

 Electrical interaction between vegetation and overhead electricity conductors (upcoming)

 An Energy innovation summit was held in Brisbane on 27-28 August 2019 where all current and future projects were discussed and presented to a wider audience.
 Members from industry and Universities brainstormed ideas and received feedback from participants.

 An energy insider article was published by Energy Networks Australia on the findings of the ASTP program known as “an electric partnership for greater customer benefits”.